anxkhn/azure-ai-900-exam-prep/questions.md

 You are developing a chatbot solution in Azure.
 Which service should you use to determine a user's intent?

-1. Translator
+A.  Translator
-2. QnA Maker
+B.  QnA Maker
-3. Speech
+C.  Speech
-4. Language Understanding (LUIS)
+D.  Language Understanding (LUIS)

 **Answer(s):** D